How do you best experience Quebec Canada?

 Just a few steps further on we reach a narrow lane where, like in a labyrinth, balconies and bridges run over our heads in a dense mess.
 Our companion Marie von Tour of Voir Quebec explains to us that we are here on a street where mainly Irish immigrants settled in the 19th century.
 "In a quarter that was flooded every year by the spring floods of St. Lorenz," she explains to us and points to the strikingly high door frames.
 “There is a reason why the doors are so high here.
 So you could keep the flood out of the house in spring.
 Only when you left the house did you have to wade through the floods. ”

-What must be in the suitcase?
+What must be in the This must be in your suitcase?

-• In Quebec Canada you will walk a lot on cobblestones.
+- In Quebec Canada you will walk a lot on cobblestones.
 Hence are sturdy and comfortable shoes important for sightseeing.

-• Are for dinner in one of the restaurants in town Pumps however, the better choice.
+- Are for dinner in one of the restaurants in town pumps however, the better choice.

-• A proven during the day Backpack for city trips.
+- A proven during the day Backpack for city trips.
 You can store everything you need for the day in it.

 Enjoy the Upper Town of Quebec Canada